Black Patch Tobacco Wars: Silent Brigade and Night Riders

 Ewing fell ill and became less of a regular presence.
 More radical members took power, promoting a harsher approach to handling the farmers' problems.
 Dr. David Amoss, a farmer and country doctor from Cobb, Kentucky who lived in Caldwell County rose to a position of notoriety within the Association.
 He took a lead when frustrated members wanted to take stronger action.

 Possum Hunters

 "In October 1905 thirty-two members of the Robertson County Branch of the PPA met at the Stainback schoolhouse in the northern part of the county and adopted the "Resolutions of the committee of the Possum Hunters Organization.
-"The possum hunters outlined their grievances against the Trust and the hillbillies and stated their intention to visit Trust tobacco buyers and hillbillies in groups of no less than five and no more than two thousand and use "peaceful" methods to convince buyers and non-poolers to adhere to the PPA."
+"The possum hunters outlined their grievances against the Trust and the hillbillies and stated their intention to visit Trust tobacco buyers and hillbillies in groups of no fewer than five and no more than two thousand and use "peaceful" methods to convince buyers and non-poolers to adhere to the PPA."

 The idea caught on quickly and Possum Hunter groups began to spring up throughout the region.
 They paid visits to non-PPA members, delivering stern lectures on the advisability of joining the cause.
 Gradually, however, their activities grew more violent.